Blog · Review Essay · Last reviewed June 19, 2026

 Wiener also writes against the myth that technology companies are made only by engineers and founders.
 The internet is staffed by support workers, sales teams, community managers, documentation writers, trust-and-safety teams, recruiters, office managers, contractors, and the many employees who translate social mess into product language.

 The AI-era version is already familiar.
 Behind fluent model interfaces are labelers, evaluators, red-teamers, moderators, prompt engineers, policy writers, incident responders, support staff, infrastructure workers, and outsourced contractors.
 The machine looks autonomous partly because its human dependencies are organized to disappear.
+Ghost Work names the hidden labor relation; Uncanny Valley names the culture that can make hiding it feel normal.

 The AI-Age Reading

-The memoir also clarifies why AI governance cannot stop at model behavior.
+The memoir clarifies why AI governance cannot stop at model behavior.
 A model is embedded in a company culture, a funding environment, a labor market, a procurement channel, a public-relations story, a legal posture, and a product interface.
 If those layers reward denial, capture, and speed, then a technically improved model can still enter the world through a damaged institution.

 The strongest AI lesson is about moral acclimation.
 People do not need to endorse a whole ideology at once.
-They need only accept the next dashboard, the next privacy compromise, the next growth target, the next claim that everyone else is doing it, the next argument that the future will vindicate the present.
+They need only accept the next dashboard, the next retention setting, the next privacy compromise, the next growth target, the next claim that everyone else is doing it, the next argument that the future will vindicate the present.
 Recursive reality begins there: the system acts on the world, the changed world justifies the system, and the institution calls the loop progress.

 Where the Book Has Limits